MT4Mars/MT4U/README.md

     If the FX is not found, the first in the list will be added.
-Once added, the Alt modifier will make the Prev/Next Channel MCU buttons go forward and backwards, replacing the current FX with the next/prev on your list for each given type.
+Once added, the Alt modifier will make the Prev/Next Channel MCU buttons go forward and backwards, replacing the current FX with the next/prev on your list for each given category.

     If you press and hold the same button, a new instance of the default FX for that category will be added, regardless of the presence of another one in the chain.